 Things You'll Need

-- Mild, scented laundry detergent (liquid)
+Mild, scented laundry detergent (liquid)

-- 5-gallon bucket (or sink)
+5-gallon bucket (or sink)

+Pour warm water in a 5-gallon bucket (or sink).
+Add 1/2 capful of mild, scented laundry detergent and stir (you can use a serving spoon or any other suitable item) to mix it well with the water.
 Note that If the smoke smell on your pleather item is due to a fire, before you wet-clean the item, wipe it down with a dry chemical sponge to remove surface soot (look for these special sponges at home improvement stores).

 Wet a soft sponge in the bucket and scrub the smoky pleather item.
 If this is a garment, place it on a table, with a towel beneath it to protect the table surface, to make the job easier.

 Wet a cloth or towel in clean water.
 Wipe over the pleather to rinse off the detergent.

 Use soft towels to dry the pleather.
 If the item is clothing, drape it over a towel rack to complete drying.
 If the smoky item is pleather furniture, turn on a fan in the room to finish drying the pleather.